 This was made entirely on my iPhone using iMovie

-Two weeks ago I was given an incredible tour of the Billy bookcase factory in Falkoping, Sweden.
+Last year at this time I was given an incredible tour of the Billy bookcase factory in Falkoping, Sweden.
 After a three hour drive directly out into the heart of the country, we came to a long low building in which every Billy bookcase is made.
 Owned and operated by a family that has worked with IKEA since 1952, the operation was the cleanest and most efficient I've ever seen.
 Running 24/7, the factory makes 25,000 bookcases a day and was warehousing nearly a million to have in stock for the summer holidays.

 Finished Billy's are packed in bricks of 18 like this and then wrapped and given "palette feet" for shipping.
 From start to finish, they are not touched by a human hand.